aws-samples/aws-big-data-blog/aws-blog-athena-importing-hive-metastores/README.md

 EMR $> export CLASSPATH=./AthenaJDBC41-1.0.0.jar:;
 ```

-### Running the Script
+### Running the Scripts

-#### Exporting External tables from Hive metastore
+#### 1. Exporting External tables from Hive metastore

-The python script exportdatabase.py exports external tables only from the Hive metastore to a local file as a Hive script.
+The python script 'exportdatabase.py' exports external tables only from the Hive metastore saves them to a local file as a Hive script.
 ```
 EMR $> python exportdatabase.py <<Hive database name>>
 ```
 Sample output:
 ```
-$ python exportdatabase.py default
+EMR $> python exportdatabase.py default

 Found 10 tables in database...

 Database metadata exported to default_export.hql.
 ```
-#### Executing the generated script in Athena
+#### 2. Importing the external tables into Athena

-The groovy script connect to Athena and executes the Hive script generated above.
+The groovy script 'executescript.py' connects to Athena and executes the Hive script generated above.
 ```
 EMR $> groovy executescript.gvy <<target database in Athena>> <<Hive script file>>
 ```